koszeggy/KGySoft.Drawing/README.md

 ### WriteableBitmap and Other 3rd Party Bitmap Types Support

 The [`BitmapDataFactory`](https://docs.kgysoft.net/drawing/?topic=html/T_KGySoft_Drawing_Imaging_BitmapDataFactory.htm) class has also [`CreateBitmapData`](https://docs.kgysoft.net/drawing/?topic=html/Overload_KGySoft_Drawing_Imaging_BitmapDataFactory_CreateBitmapData.htm) overloads to support unmanaged memory.
-This makes possible to support any bitmap representation that expose its buffer by a pointer.
+This makes possible to support any bitmap representation that exposes its buffer by a pointer.

 For example, this is how you can create a managed accessor for a `WriteableBitmap` instance commonly used in WPF/WinRT/UWP and other XAML-based environments, which exposes such a pointer: